EggPool/Plessc/README.md

-#Plessc
+# Plessc
-Plessc is a gui frontend for lessc (or another compiler).
+Plessc is a GUI frontend for lessc (or another compiler).
-This software require:
+This software requires:
 * Python 3
 * PyQT
 * lessc (node-less on many distro or npm install lessc)
-* All OS! ( *unix it's better)
+* All OS! (*unix it's better)

-##ScreenShot
+## ScreenShot
 ![Screenshot](screenshot.png "1.1")

-##Feature
+## Feature
-* Log readable
+* Readable Logs
-* Open the less file with the editor choosen
+* Open the less file with the choosen editor
-* Open all less file on the folder of the file choosen
+* Open all less file on the folder of the choosen file
 * Support minify and yui-compress of lessc
-* Save a development version and a minimized (using the option)
+* Save a development version and a minimized one (using the option)
-* Auto check if file it's modified and compile
+* Auto checks if file was modified and compile
 * Sourcemap support
 * Lint in the log area

-##Changelog
+## Changelog

-See the CHANGELOG.md file
+See CHANGELOG.md file

-##Run
+## Run

 Execute: plessc.py